naturalshine/soother-docs/SOOTHER-TECH-SPEC.md

 In April 2021, 13,000 whisper voice stems were recorded and cut at Superbudda in Torino, Italy.

 The whispers were sourced from:
-- Ulysses by James Joyce (Molly Bloom's soliloquy)
+- Joyce, James, _Ulysses_ (Molly Bloom's soliloquy), 1922.
-- Tender Buttons by Gertrude Stein
+- Stein, Gertrude, _Tender Buttons_, 1914.
-- The Garden of Forking Paths by Jorge Luis Borges
+- Borges, Jorge Luis, trans.
+Anthony Boucher, "The Garden of Forking Paths", 1941.
-- Frankenstein by Mary Shelley
+- Shelley, Mary, _Frankenstein_.
+1823.
-- Cicada Games by Claire Tolan
+- Tolan, Claire, "CICADA GAMES".
+2021.
 - Morris, William, et al. _Arts and Crafts Essays_.
 1893.
 - Griffiths, Arthur. _The Chronicles of Newgate, Vol. 2_.
 1884.
 - Roosevelt, Franklin D. _The Fireside Chats of Franklin Delano Roosevelt_.
 1933-42.
 - Harland, Marion. _Marion Harland's Cookery for Beginners_.
 1893.
 - Rolt-Wheeler, Francis. _The Science - History of the Universe, Vol. 5: Biology_.
 1910.

 The first five texts were selected and cut into lines by Claire Tolan; the final five texts are used because of their inclusion in the [LJ Speech Dataset](https://keithito.com/LJ-Speech-Dataset/), the most widely-used public domain speech dataset.
 Of the selected texts, all except _The Garden of Forking Paths_ and _Ulysses_ are in the worldwide public domain (_Ulysses_ is in the public domain only in Europe).
 The SOOTHER speech library will be open-sourced with the exception _Ulysses_ and _The Garden of Forking Paths_.